intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/committer-drm-misc.rst

   merge patches through a dedicated topic tree.
 The dim_ tooling has full support for them, if needed.

-* Any non-linear actions (backmerges, merging topic branches and sending out pull requests) are only done by the official drm-misc maintainers (see MAINTAINERS, or ask #dri-devel), and not by committers.
+* Any non-linear actions (backmerges, cherry-picks, merging topic branches and sending out pull requests) are only done by the official drm-misc maintainers (see MAINTAINERS, or ask #dri-devel), and not by committers.
 See the `examples section in dim <dim.html#examples>`_ for more info

 * All the x86, arm and arm64 DRM drivers need to still compile.
 To simplify this